 Armed with the vocabulary of method types, we can both better design and document the code.
-For example, In C++ we can introduce a Javadoc-like tag: @methodtype and then provide the name of the method's type.
+For example, we can introduce a Javadoc tag @methodtype and then provide the name of the method's type.
 This tag helps concisely convey information about the method being documented, much more effectively than a verbose description could do.
-You could also just use the type of member function in a comment above the function declaration.
-Many tools can generate documentation from comments like this, and it also makes the intent clear to readers of your code.